Blacklists and whitelists - Do not check / Only follow / Do not follow

 In a nutshell, 'check' means ask the server for the status of that page without actually visiting the page.
 'Follow' means visit that page and scrape the links off it.

-Otherwise, it'll take each of those links it's found on your first page and 'follow' them.
+Otherwise, it'll take each of those links it's found on your first page and 'follow' the internal ones.
 That means it'll request and load the content of the page, then trawl the content to find the links on that page.
-It adds all of the links it finds to its list and then goes through those checking them, and if appropriate, following them in turn.
+Then follow those in turn.

 Note that it won't 'follow' external links, because it would then be crawling someone else's site - it just needs to 'check' external links

-You can ask Scrutiny to not check certain links, to only follow or not to follow certain links.
+You can ask Integrity to list but not check certain links, to ignore certain links completely, or not to follow certain links.
 You do this by setting up a rule and typing part of a url into the relevant box.
 For example, if you want to only check the section of your site below /engineering you would choose 'Only follow...' and type '/engineering' (without quotes).
 You don't need to know about pattern matching such as regex or wildcards, just type a part of the url.
 Separate multiple keywords or phrases with commas.

 You can highlight pages that are matched by the 'do not follow' or 'only follow' rules.
 This option is on the first tab of Preferences.

 This slider sets the number of requests that Integrity can make at once.
 Using more threads may crawl your site faster, but it will use more of your computer's resources and your internet bandwidth.
 More importantly, it'll hit your website harder.